forestryTLS/CPEDataExtractor/README.md

 - Inside 0EnrollmentHistory, all the data that was distributed to the various sheets is saved as a history.
 - Users are identified by their email.
 Emails are used to cross check the user_data.xlsx sheet and processed_data.xlsx.
 If the emails do not match, they are not considered the same user and a new row will be created in the sheet.
 Else the program will write data to empty columns in the existing row.

+# Debugging Tips
+- Since Canvas Catlog's page is entirely dynamic, you may run into issues when trying to inspect the page and the element disappears.
+To get around this you can use this command in the inspect terminal ```setTimeout(function(){debugger;}, 5000)``` which will pause the screen after 5 seconds.